 Semana Santa (Holy Week)

 Antigua hosts the largest Semana Santa celebrations in the Americas.
 Elaborate alfombras (sawdust carpets) line the streets, and processions run day and night for a full week.
-Book accommodation 2-3 months in advance.
-Read our Semana Santa guide.
+Hotel prices triple and top places book 2-3 months in advance.
+Read our Semana Santa 2026 guide.

 Book Tours & Activities